Nombre de Dios

 Climate And Weather

 The Caribbean-facing slopes of Nombre de Dios receive extremely high rainfall, often exceeding 3,000 mm annually in orographic zones where moist trade winds are forced upward by the mountains.
 This creates a perpetually humid environment supporting cloud forest conditions at higher elevations even during regional dry seasons.
-Temperatures in the lowland portions of the park average 26–30°C, declining with elevation.
+Temperatures in the lowland portions of the park average 26–30°C, declining with elevation; the park's terrain reaches altitudes exceeding 1,650 meters above sea level.
 The park experiences minimal seasonality compared to Pacific-facing Honduran landscapes, with rain distributed throughout the year though more intense from October through January.
 Tropical depressions and hurricanes periodically bring intense rainfall events that cause flooding and landslides on the steep slopes, reshaping the landscape and creating forest gaps that promote biodiversity.

 Human History

 The area around the Sierra Nombre de Dios has been inhabited since pre-Columbian times, with archaeological evidence of Lenca and other indigenous populations utilizing the coastal mountains for hunting, gathering, and small-scale cultivation.
-The name 'Nombre de Dios' reflects the Spanish colonial presence, as the nearby coastal town of that name was one of the earliest Spanish settlements on the Honduran Caribbean coast, founded in the 16th century as a port for the export of Honduran silver and agricultural products.
-Garífuna communities, descendants of Afro-Caribbean peoples who settled the Honduran coast in the 18th century, live in villages adjacent to the park and maintain traditional relationships with the coastal and forest environments.
+The name 'Nombre de Dios' reflects the Spanish colonial presence in the region; the mountain range and the small coastal settlement share this name, a reflection of the religious character of Spanish place-naming in the Americas.
+Garífuna communities, descendants of Afro-Caribbean peoples who settled the Honduran coast in the 18th century, live in villages adjacent to the park including Nueva Armenia, Corozal, and Sambo Creek, and maintain traditional relationships with the coastal and forest environments.
+[1]

 Park History